LoopKit/LoopWorkspace/fastlane/testflight.md

 ## Generate App Store Connect API Key

-This step is common for all GitHub Browser Builds, and should be done only once.
+This step is common for all GitHub Browser Builds; do this step only once.
 You will be saving 4 Secrets from your Apple Account in this step.

 1. Sign in to the [Apple developer portal page](https://developer.apple.com/account/resources/certificates/list).
 1. Copy the Team ID from the upper right of the screen.
 Record this as your `TEAMID`.